-Enjoy this photo essay from my visit to Prince Edward Island, a charming, friendly place with a very local and down-to-earth vibe.
+Enjoy these PEI photos from my visit to Prince Edward Island, a charming, friendly place with a very local and down-to-earth vibe.

 J.J.
 Chaisson, known as the Fiddling Fisherman, is a lobsterman who offers tours outside of Lobster season on his boat.
 This world-class musician also treats his guests to some fine fiddling music on his Jigs and Reels tour.
 He and his wife offer tours around the bay July 1 through Sept.
 30, starting at $56 a person.

 The 15-room boutique, Inn at Bay Fortune is owned by New York-born Michael Smith, who’s become one of Canada’s best known chefs.
 He’s also a Food Network Canada star and cookbook author.